Abdulrahman Shuaibu Abubakar

-Abdulrahman Shuaibu Abubakar FCNA, FNIM, FCMA (born 5 July 1965), the Talban Mubi and Ebubedike Ndigbo of Mubi, is a Nigerian accountant, businessman, philanthropist and lawmaker.
+Abdulrahman Shuaibu Abubakar (born 5 July 1965), the Talban Mubi and Ebubedike Ndigbo of Mubi, is a Nigerian accountant, businessman, philanthropist and lawmaker.
 He represents Mubi North/Mubi South/Mahia federal constituency of Adamawa state in the Nigerian House of Representatives, and is a member of the country's governing party, the All Progressives Congress (APC).

 Early life and education

 Abdulrahman was born in Digil, Mubi North Local Government Area of Adamawa State on 5 July 1965, to the family of Alhaji Shuaibu Liman Difil.
 He is the second of 15 children.

 His education began at Demonstration Primary School, Mubi, where he was a pupil from 1972 to 1973.
 In 1974, he moved on to Digil Primary School, also in Mubi, and obtained a primary school leaving certificate in 1978.
 His secondary education took place at the Federal Government College, Maiduguri, from 1978 to 1983.
 From 1983 to 1984, he attended the School of Basic Studies in the Ahmadu Bello University, Zaria, then proceeded to study accounting at the Institute of Administration (also in ABU, Zaria), and graduated in 1987.
 He also obtained a certificate in computer and computer operation.

 He has two master's degrees from the Enugu State University of Science and Technology, the first in Business Administration (Banking and Finance; awarded in 1998) and the second in Economics (awarded in 2002).
 He also attended several additional courses at the Enugu State University of Science and Technology, the Lagos Business School and the Manchester Business School.

 He is a fellow of professional bodies such as the Association of National Accountants of Nigeria, Nigerian Institute of Management, Nigerian Institute of International Affairs, National Institute of Marketing of Nigeria, Institute of Chartered Management Accountants, Institute Of Entrepreneurs, Nigeria, a member of the Nigerian Economic Summit Group and former Council Member of the Manufacturers’ Association of Nigeria (2005-2007).